-The DBS aim to apply the Parliamentary and Health Service Ombudsman principles of good administration which outline the approach to good customer service, and how to help customers when things go wrong.
+DBS aims to apply the Parliamentary and Health Service Ombudsman (PHSO) principles of good administration.
+These outline the PHSO’s approach to good customer service and how to help customers when things go wrong.

-If you have an enquiry or would like to discuss a complaint we may be able to resolve the matter swiftly and informally.
-Please call us:
+If you have an enquiry or would like to discuss a complaint, we may be able to resolve the matter swiftly and informally.
+Please call us on 03000 200 190.*

-*All calls to the DBS on this number are recorded for training and security purposes.
+*Please note that all calls to this number are recorded for training and security purposes.

 How to make a complaint

-If you’re unhappy with the way which we have dealt with you, please contact us by email, fax, or letter setting out what has gone wrong and what you would like us to do to put it right.
+If you are unhappy with the way that we have dealt with you, please contact Customer Services in the first instance, either by email, fax, telephone or letter and explain what has gone wrong and how you would like us to put this right.